neogeny/projecteuler/RATIONALE.rst

 .. _Python: http://www.python.org/
 .. _Cython: http://cython.org/

-Unlike many of the programs found on the posts readable after you provide the solution on the project's web site, mine are written so that they would work if the specific conditions, like ranges, sums versus products versus single items, change.
+Unlike many of the programs found on the posts readable after you provide the solution on the `project's`__ web site, mine are written so that they would work if the specific conditions, like ranges, sums versus products versus single items, change.
 I also have tried to keep it simple and readable, which means very functional, some procedural, and no OO (at one time I thought I would never say something like that).

+__ Project Euler_

 Unlike many of the mentioned programs, with every new problem I've gone back to similar or related problems and refactored the relevant code into libraries that are reused accross problems, and I've optimized the library code as harder problems have required it.
 The individual solutions are written in a way in which the code can be reused (which is what I did before deciding that refactoring to libraries was better).